Hydrology-IFH/roger/doc/reference/model-gallery.rst

 Model gallery
 =============

 Here, we provide an overview of the available models which are represented by a setup file.
-To copy the setup file and additional input files (if applicable) to the current working directory, you can make use of the :command:`roger copy-setup` command.
+To copy the setup file and additional input files (if applicable) to the current working directory, you can make use of the :command:`roger copy-model` command.

 Example::

-   $ roger copy-setup svat
+   $ roger copy-model svat

 .. toctree::